World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 University Press, 1979; pp. 68-72.

-28) KABARU JM, GICHIA L. Insecticidal activity of extracts
+28) KABARU JM, GICHIA L. Insecticidal activity of

 derived from different parts of the mangrove tree